FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 ##Running instructions
 This repository contains a complete pipeline of data-preparation, data analysis, writing paper/markdown.
 Therefore, as a first step make sure you've cloned the repository onto your own laptop/pc.
 The complete pipeline is automated using makefiles.
 To run this pipeline, you first need to have the HolidayAPI savekey, see package instructions 2.
-Also you need to have installed make (for an installation guide see: https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/).
+Also you need to have installed make (for an installation guide see: [the installation guide for make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/).
 Hereafter you open the Command Prompt (Windows) or Terminal (Mac), move to the folder "AirBNB_Analytics_Holidays_Weather" and set this as the working directory and run "make".

 ## Package instructions :information_source:
 ### 1. Packages to download